KSP-KOS/KOS/doc/source/addons/Trajectories.rst

-    Returns or sets all the Trajectories descent profile AoA values (in Radians), also sets a node to Retrograde if it's passed AoA is greater than ±90° (±PI/2) Note. also use with :attr:`TRAddons:DESCENTPROFILEGRADES` to set a nodes grade if needed and passing AoA values as displayed in the gui with max ±90° (±PI/2).
+    Returns or sets all the Trajectories descent profile AoA values (in Radians), also sets a node to Retrograde if it's passed AoA is greater than ±90° (±PI/2) Note. also use with :attr:`TRAddons:DESCENTGRADES` to set a nodes grade if needed and passing AoA values as displayed in the gui with max ±90° (±PI/2).

     List<Scalar>(atmospheric entry, high altitude, low altitude, final approach).

-.. attribute:: TRAddon:DESCENTPROFILEGRADES
+.. attribute:: TRAddon:DESCENTGRADES

     :type: :struct:`List<Boolean>`
     :access: Get/Set